Giddarbaha: Climate

 There is wide seasonal temperature variation in the region, with summer temperatures reaching a maximum of 48-50 °C and winter temperatures down to a minimum of 1-2 °C. The western Himalayas in the north and the Thar Desert in the south and southwest mainly determine the climatic conditions.
 The southwestern monsoon brings the rainy season during summer (July to September), with nearly 70% of the region's annual rainfall occurring during those months.
 Giddarbaha's sewage system beats the same of some big Indian cities.

 The major part of the district experiences an aridic (tropical) moisture regime.
 It is 19 km away from Malout city.

 Religion

-The majority of Giddarbaha population follows Hinduism, followed closely by Sikhism.
-One can find many mandir, gurudwaras, mosques, and churches in and around the city.
+The majority of Giddarbaha's population follows Hinduism, followed closely by Sikhism.
+One can find many mandirs, gurudwaras, mosques, and churches in and around the city.
 Dera Baba Gangaram, Jai Maa Mahakali Mandir (Railway Road) and Theri village Gurdwara (Giddarbaha) are famous in the region.
 Gurdwara Guptsar Sahib in Chhattiana village is a famous Sikh gurdwara in Giddarbaha division.